gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 `Post-image` : Captures data from a table after saving

 #### How to delete a plugin and its steps
-1. Delete the code and unlink it from the project in Visual Studio
+1. Unlink the plugin from the project in Visual Studio
+2. Delete code files
-2. Delete the steps and the plugin in SANDBOX environment
+3. Delete the steps and the plugin in the current environment and in the target environment with `plugin registration`
-3. Deploy the solution that contains the plugin
+4. Deploy the solution that contains the plugin
 </div>

 <div role="tabpanel" class="tab-pane" id="plugin-trace-viewer" markdown="1">